Invictus by William Ernest Henley – Complete Poem Explanation | Summary & Analysis

 Antonym: Light

-Example: The travelers feared the shade of the forest at night.
+Example: The travelers rested under the shade of a tree.

 Synonym: Tight